1. HOME

 The benefits of breathing exercises

-The benefits of both these breathing exercises are immediate: psychologically and physically.
+The benefits of both these breathing exercises for public speaking are immediate: psychologically and physically.

 Physiologically you are using all of your lungs rather than the top third and have more oxygen in your system.
 You'll feel better, more able to cope, to think clearly.